njoyard/ist/README.markdown

 nodes (ie nodes at the same level with the same parent).
 Therefore it's best to avoid mixing tabs and spaces.

+You can add C-syntax block comments (like in CSS) anywhere in templates:

+	div.parent
+		/* Children specified
+		    below */
+		div.child

 ### Element nodes - Selectors

 CSS-like selectors are used to specify element nodes.
 The element tag name is